 Plantar fasciitis (PLAN-tur fas-e-I-tis) is one of the most common causes of heel pain.
-It involves inflammation of a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes (plantar fascia).
+It involves inflammation of a thick band of tissue that runs across the bottom of each foot and connects the heel bone to the toes, known as the plantar fascia.

 Plantar fasciitis typically causes a stabbing pain in the bottom of your foot near the heel.
-The pain is usually the worst with the first few steps after awakening, although it can also be triggered by long periods of standing or when you get up after sitting.
-The pain is usually worse after exercise, not during it.
+The pain is usually the worst with the first few steps after awakening, although it also can be triggered by long periods of standing or when you get up from sitting.

 Even though plantar fasciitis can develop without an obvious cause, some factors can increase your risk of developing this condition.
 They include: